-- 16. Miscellaneous.
-Employee acknowledges that: - a) He has consulted with or had an opportunity to consult with an attorney of Employee's choosing regarding this Agreement. - b) He will receive substantial and adequate consideration for his obligations under this Agreement. - c) He believes the obligations, terms and conditions hereof are reasonable and necessary for the protectable interests of Employer and are enforceable.

-This Agreement contains restrictions on his post-employment activities.
+- a) He has consulted with or had an opportunity to consult with an attorney of Employee's choosing regarding this Agreement. - b) He will receive substantial and adequate consideration for his obligations under this Agreement. - c) He believes the obligations, terms and conditions hereof are reasonable and necessary for the protectable interests of Employer and are enforceable. - d) This Agreement contains restrictions on his post-employment activities.